-17.3 Posting and Changes to Rosters
+18.3 Posting and Changes to Rosters

-- (a) The roster will be published at least 14 days before it comes into operation and, where possible, 28 days prior to commencement of the first shift under the roster. - (b) The roster may be altered because of a circumstance which the Employer could not have reasonably foreseen, such as where an employee is absent from duty without prior notice on account of illness or where an emergency renders it necessary. - (c) If the Employer needs to alter the roster under subclause 17.3(b) resulting in a shift that needs to be filled, the Employer will endeavour to offer the shift to suitable employees on a basis which promotes equity and the preference for permanent and direct employment.
+- (a) The Employer is required to ensure patient safety and community needs are met.
+The Employer's rostering practices will determine resources by allocating the appropriate number of employees, with the right level of experience, across teams to ensure these service needs are met. - (b) The roster will be published at least 14 days before it comes into operation and, where possible, 28 days prior to commencement of the first shift under the roster. - (c) The roster will include the date of publication. - (d) The roster may be altered because of a circumstance which the Employer could not have reasonably foreseen, such as where an employee is absent from duty without prior notice on account of illness or where an emergency renders it necessary.

-17.4 Shifts
+- (e) If the Employer needs to alter the roster under subclause 18.3(b) resulting in a shift that needs to be filled, the Employer will endeavour to offer the shift to suitable employees on a basis which promotes equity and the preference for permanent and direct employment. - (f) Consistent with subclause 18.3(a), the parties acknowledge employees undertaking relief duties, or, who work across multiple sites, are more likely to have the Commencing Health Care Site altered after the roster is published. - (g) Any alterations to the roster will be dated.
+Where the rostering system in use by the Employer does not allow for dating of a roster, such alterations must be made evident to the impacted employee(s).

-- (a) An employee's ordinary hours will not be rostered over more than either five shifts per week or ten shifts per fortnight. - (b) An employee's ordinary hours will not be rostered over more than six consecutive days. - (c) An employee will have four days per fortnight free from ordinary hours, to be rostered with a minimum of two consecutive days per fortnight.
+18.4 Shifts

-(d) The spread of hours of any one shift cannot exceed 10 hours, excluding meal breaks, unless there is an agreement under clause 16.4 - Shifts of up to 12 Hours.
+- (a) An employee's ordinary hours will not be rostered over more than either five shifts per week or ten shifts per fortnight. - (b) An employee's ordinary hours will not be rostered over more than six consecutive days. - (c) An employee will have four days per fortnight free from ordinary hours, to be rostered with a minimum of two consecutive days per fortnight. - (d) An employee will have at least two consecutive days off duty (including on call) in each 28 day cycle which will not be preceded by a night shift unless the employee is rostered to work a night shift on the day immediately following those rostered days off. - (e) Subject to subclause 19.18, an employee will, where practicable, have every second weekend (on average excluding periods of leave) free from duty (including on call). - (f) The spread of hours of any one shift cannot exceed 10 hours, excluding meal breaks, unless there is an agreement under clause 16.4 Shifts of up to 12 Hours.

-17.5 Breaks Between Shifts
+18.5 Breaks Between Shifts